 If the stores were making money I could have hired somebody to handle all the “owner” stuff, but for me it was all just a hassle.
 I had hundreds of websites to run, in addition to doing all the mundane tasks of running my company (paying bills, email and phone calls, payroll, taxes, domain name renewals, etc.), and all of that had much much more income potential than running the florists.
 So, after a few years I shut the retail stores down.
 I was losing $5,000-$10,000/month combined on them and could not afford to keep them open any longer.
 Luckily, I was doing a large volume of orders by then with FTD and Teleflora, and they were more accepting of Internet florists, so they did not care anymore if I had stores or not.
 And, I hired the manager of one of my stores to work full-time for me doing customer service for CheapFlowers.com/GetFlowers.com.

-Once I got rid of the stores, I had more time to focus on expanding CheapFlowers.com.
+Once I got rid of the stores, which ended up becoming drug stores with dispensary supplies, I had more time to focus on expanding CheapFlowers.com.
 I did some online yellow page advertising, some price comparison search engine advertising, some paid link exchanges, and other such marketing strategies, but none of that ever made more money then I spent.
 I also bought 300+ city and state floral domain names (such as newportflowers.com and newyorkflowershop.com) and setup flower pages on each of them promoting how CheapFlowers.com delivers there, but that did not help much either.
 I then tried setting up customized versions of the CheapFlowers.com website on more specialized domains:

 CheapRoses.com (for roses)